paradiselabs-ai/glue-framework/docs/framework_comparison.md

 Each framework serves distinct needs in the AI development ecosystem:

-- **GLUE** excels in intuitive, dynamic model collaboration with its unique adhesive and magnetic metaphors
+- **GLUE** excels in intuitive, dynamic model collaboration with its unique adhesive and magnetic metaphors, enhanced by context-aware processing
 - **Langchain** provides mature, component-based sequential processing
 - **AutoGen** specializes in autonomous multi-agent systems

 GLUE's approach offers a fresh perspective on AI application development, focusing on natural interactions and dynamic relationships between models.
-Its adhesive binding system and magnetic field orchestration provide an intuitive yet powerful way to build AI applications, while its expression language makes configuration more accessible to developers of all levels.
+Its adhesive binding system, magnetic field orchestration, and context-aware processing provide an intuitive yet powerful way to build AI applications, while its expression language makes configuration more accessible to developers of all levels.

-The framework's future potential lies in expanding these core concepts while maintaining its focus on intuitive development patterns, making it a strong contender in the AI framework space, particularly for developers seeking more natural ways to build AI applications.
+The framework's future potential lies in expanding these core concepts, particularly in areas of advanced context-aware processing and rule-based workflow optimization, while maintaining its focus on intuitive development patterns.
+This makes GLUE a strong contender in the AI framework space, particularly for developers seeking more natural and adaptive ways to build AI applications.